-This section contains the proposed list of recommendations that GEMC member jurisdictions should consider when issuing regulations or guidance regarding sustainable products and instruments and additional disclosure requirements of ESG-specific risks.
+This section contains the list of recommendations that GEMC member jurisdictions should consider when issuing regulations or guidance regarding sustainable products and instruments and additional disclosure requirements of ESG-specific risks.
+The recommendations are intended to cover some of the critical aspects that can support the development of sustainable finance in GEM jurisdictions.
+As sustainable finance continues to evolve, these recommendations may need to be revised and adapted, as appropriate.

-In proposing this set of recommendations, the GEMC believes they will help achieve a degree of international consistency and harmonisation and thereby assist investors and issuers, given the cross-border and global nature of sustainable instruments.
-The proposed recommendations take into consideration the IOSCO Principles and Methodology, including:
+In issuing this set of recommendations, the GEMC believes they will help achieve a degree of international consistency and harmonization and thereby assist investors and issuers, given the cross-border and global nature of sustainable instruments.
+The recommendations take into consideration the IOSCO Principles and Methodology, 21 including: